astrovm/astrovm.github.io/content/blog/half-life.md

 Half-Life changes the way you think about life; it's not a normal first-person shooter.
 As someone who grew up playing Doom, the first time I played Half-Life, I had one of the most important realizations as a child: you don't need that much skill if you actually think, and running from problems is super useful and acceptable sometimes (one of the reasons that I also loved playing Resident Evil on my PSone back then, but it scared the hell out of me).

 It was a sunny Sunday; I was about 4 years old, and my brother told me to go to the game store (yeah, like, physically walking there) and purchase Counter-Strike (it was the most popular game in Buenos Aires cybercafes).
 So I did it with my father.
-At that time, there were 2 Counter-Strikes available (Normal and Condition Zero), so I brought both home, inserted the first disk into the computer, and a Half-Life screen came up.
+At that time, there were 2 Counter-Strikes available (normal and Condition Zero), so I brought both home, inserted the first disk into the computer, and a Half-Life screen came up.

-I noticed that the CD box said "Half-Life Counter-Strike," and I was like, "What is Half-Life?
+I noticed that the CD box said "Half-Life Counter-Strike" and I was like, "What is Half-Life?
 Sounds fun! :)"

 The (obviously pirated) CD actually included: